michelestofella/morris/README.md

 * **README.md** contains a description of the whole repository.
 * **paper.pdf** contains the final paper in pdf format.

+**NOTE**: every folder containing algorithms or scripts contains a README file with the documentation of the implementation.

 ### Bifurcation

 * **bifurc.py** contains some simple examples of bifurcation analysis.